jzrake/lua-hdf5/README.md

 # Compatibility and conventions

-H5Lua contains a Python script to generate low-level wrapper code which has been tested for HDF5 library versions between 1.8.3 and 1.8.10.
+Lua HDF5 contains a Python script to generate low-level wrapper code which has been tested for HDF5 library versions between 1.8.3 and 1.8.10.
 The generated Lua code is tested for Lua 5.2.1, although small adjustments may be made to support Lua 5.0 and 5.1.

 An example program is provided which embeds the Lua HDF5 interface.
-It loads the H5Lua module into the `package.loaded.h5lua` table, which can then be accessed within Lua by typing `local h5lua = require 'h5lua'`.
-The module can be given global visibility to Lua scripts by passing calling `luaL_requiref(L, "h5lua", luaopen_h5lua, 1);` with 1 instead of 0 as the last argument.
+It loads the `HDF5` module into the `package.loaded.HDF5` table, which can then be accessed within Lua by typing `local H5 = require 'HDF5'`.
+The module can be given global visibility to Lua scripts by passing calling `luaL_requiref(L, "HDF5", luaopen_hdf5, 1);` with 1 instead of 0 as the last argument.

 # License